 All the artifacts are presented in a simple way, put in their cultural context.
-It’s easy to imagine the life of each ethnic people through the setting and information the museum presented.
+It’s easy to imagine the life of each ethnic people through the setting and information the museum presents.

 Most of the cooking classes feature a market tour and 3 to 4 hours of cooking.
 There is always a chef to introduce the dishes, how to eat, and give instruction on the cooking process.

-Average price for a half-day cooking class, including a shopping tour to a local market, ranges from $30 to $50 USD.
-Advanced classes have more difficult dishes, longer hours and higher prices.
+The average price for a half-day cooking class, including a shopping tour to a local market, ranges from $30 to $50 USD.
+Advanced classes have more difficult dishes, longer hours, and higher prices.

 Just like any touristic city, Hanoi also has a street for foreign tourists to enjoy the city night scene – an ‘international crossroad’.
 Ta Hien Street, once called Geraud, is only 200 meters long, yet every night, especially on weekends, it hosts crowds of tourists from all over the world coming here to enjoy a glass of drought beer and street snacks, packed on the sidewalks.